Mastering Korean Skincare: The Correct Layering Order

 Step 1: Cleansing

 A good skincare routine begins with cleansing.
 This step removes dirt and makeup, allowing the following products to penetrate effectively.
-In Seoul, I often reach for Banila Co Clean It Zero Cleansing Balm (about 18,000 won / $15) to remove makeup, followed by Cosrx Low pH Good Morning Gel Cleanser (around 10,000 won / $8).
-The double cleansing method is particularly popular here, especially after a long day in a bustling city.
+In Seoul, the double cleansing method is particularly popular after a long day in a bustling city.
+I often reach for Banila Co Clean It Zero Cleansing Balm (about 18,000 won / $15) to remove makeup, followed by Cosrx Low pH Good Morning Gel Cleanser (around 10,000 won / $8).
+This two-step process ensures that your skin is thoroughly clean, preparing it for the subsequent products.

 Step 2: Toning